PET Bottle Production

 Injection blow molding has established itself as the process of choice for the manufacture of hollow bodies such as PET bottles, for example.
 The temperature of the plastic parison is an essential factor in the production process.
 The preform parison is heated to about 250°C, inflated to its final shape by means of compressed air in the blow mould, and then normally transferred directly to the filling station.

 If the parison is heated too long or too shortly during the first step, the material won’t have optimum properties for further processing.
 For this reason a controlled heat-up process is indispensable.
 The use of a thermal imaging system is a major contribution to achieving this.
 It not only allows you to optimize your production process but also to realize cost savings on energy and materials.

-320 x 240 pixel, long wavelength detector to optimize spatial resolution on even thin PET samples
+High resolution 640 x 480 pixel, long wavelength detector to optimize spatial resolution on even thin PET samples

 Acquisition of temperature values at a scanning rate of 60 frames per second

 Two-dimensional display of preform parison heat profile through continuous lines

 Recording of sequences in real-time and analysis and documentation of temperature values

 Real-time analysis of measured data, e.g. comparison of parison temperatures on

 the basis of user defined line profiles (across parison) or trends (critical areas)

 Automatic process monitoring based on measured temperatures by data transfer to main line control system